Traditional Arts Apprenticeships

 FUNDING DISCLAIMER: All grant categories and amounts are subject to change, depending upon availability of state and federal funds for any fiscal year.

-No direct match is required for a Traditional Arts Apprenticeship grants.
-As there are no grant funds available for “apprentice fees,” the time invested by the apprentice in learning from the master artist is considered an in-kind match for the project.
+No cash match is required for a Traditional Arts Apprenticeship grant.
+As there are no grant funds available for apprentice fees, the time invested by the apprentice in learning from the master artist is considered an in-kind match for the project.

 Who May Apply?